LET’S SAVE THE CATS!

 Please understand that Cat Beach is an all-volunteer sanctuary and there is no resident vet.
 Our volunteers promise to do the best we can to give basic care including regular food and to carefully follow the instructions of veterinarians if the cat needs nursing care.

-Please consider what is best for the cat: a good home.
-Your help to find it a home is a crucial part of good rescue.
+Please consider what is best for the cat — a good home.
+Your help to find the rescued cat a home is a crucial part of good rescue.
 Please try to be supportive of the new owner or shelter.
+Cat Beach is “the last resort” — a loving home is the best solution!

 Almost every day, cats and kittens are found by kindhearted rescuers.
 They may be sick, injured, abandoned or given up for many reasons by their caregivers, lost or rejected by their mothers, or part of a colony of Community Cats that humans no longer want around.
 There are many reasons why cats become homeless and helpless.
 Unlike wild animals, domestic cats rely on their relationships with humans for their survival – they need and deserve our help.